CLI reference

 auto— let Roost choose.standard,standard max— everyday work.pro,pro max— the hardest tasks.

-You can also pin an exact model (for example a specific GLM, Gemini, Kimi, MiniMax, DeepSeek, or Qwen build) when you need a known model end to end.
+You can also pin an exact model (for example a specific GLM, Kimi, MiniMax, DeepSeek, Qwen, or Gemma build) when you need a known model end to end.
 Exact pins bill at 2×.
 Run /model with no argument to see the current selection and the full list.

 Bring your own model

-perch byolm points Perch at a model you run yourself — Ollama, LM Studio, or llama.cpp — instead of Roost.
+perch byok remove openaiperch byolm points Perch at a model you run yourself, such as Ollama, LM Studio, or llama.cpp, instead of Roost.
+The endpoint never leaves your machine, which is why this one is CLI only.

 perch byolm test # probe that it responds